 Recipe Variations

 Can’t find Apple Cinnamon Spread: You can use any apple jam and add some cinnamon to the recipe or you could even use a peach spread.
-Be sure it is unsweetened to keep this recipe Paleo and Whole30 friendly.
+Be sure it is unsweetened to keep this recipe Paleo and Whole30 friendly for a healthy apple cinnamon compote.

 Add raisins or nuts: Adding raisins or nuts is especially delicious when you plan to use this compote on yogurt or as a topping for pancakes, waffles or even vanilla ice cream!